-Permanent Senate Commission on Genetic Research
+Permanent Senate Commission on Key Questions of Genetic Research

 The Permanent Senate Commission on Key Questions of Genetic Research is a DFG expert committee.
 It sees itself as an advisory body to the academic community as well as to policymakers, authorities and the public at large on current issues in genetic research including genetic engineering and its applications.
 One of the Commission’s main responsibilities is active public relations work.

 Among the plethora of pending problems, the Commission prioritises those fields where work on research policy is required, where there are deficits in debate and where developments in genetic research come to the fore that raise scientific, ethical, legal and social questions.

 - Human genome editing (germline editing, somatic gene therapy)